tooyipjee/OllamaCode/README.md

 - Interactive chat interface with local LLMs
 - Bash command execution directly from the chat
-- Extensible tools framework for file operations, web requests, and code execution
+- Extensible tools framework for file operations, web requests, and code execution (experimental)
 - Automatic code extraction, saving, and execution
-- Context-aware conversation with history management
 - Configuration system with global and user-specific settings
-- Compatible with all Ollama models
 - Safe mode for restricted bash command execution
 - Auto-save and auto-run capabilities for Python code